ad1v7/PumHa/README.rst

     sudo python setup.py test

-Testing requires 'nose <https://pypi.python.org/pypi/nose/1.3.7>' which should be installed together with other dependencies.
+Testing requires `nose <https://pypi.python.org/pypi/nose/1.3.7>` which should be installed together with other dependencies.

 Key design decisions